 Candice Carty-Williams said in a statement: "Champion is a celebration of Black music and of a Black family, however fragmented that family might be, and I can’t wait for the world to see their story.
 Since I knew what music was, I’ve loved grime and UK rap and neo-soul, to the point of obsession, and to bring to BBC One and iPlayer in the U.K. and Netflix globally a series that gives these genres of music life and texture is my dream, as is working with some of the best producers and songwriters making music today to create original tracks for the show."

 Champion will launch on BBC One and Netflix.

-Nolly will air on ITVX and ITV soon.
+Platform 7 will launch on ITVX soon.

 Jenna Coleman will star opposite Oliver Jackson-Cohen in Prime Video's adaptation of B.E.
 Jones' novel of the same name, Wilderness.